jupyter-book/jupyter-book/docs/content/content-blocks.md

 `` {term}`Term one` `` becomes {term}`Term one` and `` {term}`A second term` ``
 becomes {term}`A second term`.

+If an [index](content:indexes) is included, glossary terms will be automatically added to it.

 (content:indexes)=
 ## Indexes